patrickalin/nest-client-go/README.md

 4 Modify all paramameters in config.json

-- For InfluxDB isntall the software, the program create database "nest"
+- For InfluxData, isntall the software https://influxdata.com/, the Go program create himself the database "nest"

 #Execution